Mperez5891/CSPS449_Projects/Project7/README.md

 foreman start -m gatewayApi=1,userApi=1,timelineApi=3,dmApi=1

 ## Message Queueing
 For Implementing Message Queueing function, Firstly you need to install an Redis Queue, a message queueing service based on Redis a key-value data store and its libraries.

 ## Asynchronus Posting
 Created a worker function python file which will post a new tweet and will be directly updated on the timeline database file and also analyze the posted tweet by splitting it into words by '#', also gives a range of words and count of words using zrevrange function from the posted tweet.

+When using httpie to run the gateway at the end of every request add --auth  "username:password"

+ex: http GET http://localhost:5000/directMessages/chuntttttt --auth "chuntttttt:Password115"

 ### Usage